wazuh/wazuh-documentation/source/user-manual/kibana-app/reference/configure-indices.rst

   If your template is a custom template and it's still using the ``"template": "wazuh-alerts-3.x-*",`` setting, remove that line, just use ``"index_patterns": ["wazuh-alerts-3.x-*", "my-custom-alerts-*"],``.

-  The asterisk character (``*``) on the index patterns is important because Logstash will create indices in Elasticsearch using a name that follows this pattern, which is necessary to apply the proper format to visualize the alerts on the Wazuh app.
+  The asterisk character (``*``) on the index patterns is important because Filebeat will create indices in Elasticsearch using a name that follows this pattern, which is necessary to apply the proper format to visualize the alerts on the Wazuh app.

 4. Save the modifications and insert the new template into Elasticsearch.
 This will replace the current template: